Beloth/Ostston-Work/Notes/Next Session.md

 * Bookcase all books badly damaged.

 #### Diary
-* We've gathered the non-combatants a couple of the injured knights and sealed the floor.
+* We've gathered the non-combatants and a couple of the injured knights and sealed the floor.
 The high priest has activated the wards.
 Nothing should be able to get through and only he can deavitate them.
 We are safe
 * Some fiends managed to sneak passed before the wards went up.
 Sir Kenath gave his life protecting the children.
-Ser Jenny was injured preventing then from reaching Mielikki's Seal.
+Ser Jenny was further injured preventing then from reaching Mielikki's Seal.
 We've bandaged her wounds but wit limited supplies we couldn't clean it properly
 * Its been a number of days since the wards went up and no hint that the attack has been beaten off...
 * Supplies are running low... we've had to ration things, water isn't an issue but food is.
 * It been decided to try to tunnel our way out.
 I don't think that we'll be able to do it.
 Too little food
 * To take my mind off the hunger I've been investigating why the fiends were heading to the Seal room.
-The books tell me that the room was designed to allow the roots of the Blessed tree to grow down into the seal so that the tree could draw on a "cleaner" source of power
+The books tell me that the room was designed to allow the roots of the Blessed tree to grow around Mielikki's Heart and down into the seal so that the tree could draw on a "cleaner" source of power greaty enchancing it blessing
 * I've inspected the seal and cross referenced it with the designs and noticed that there are difference.
 Extra runes here and there.
 * The runes are in Infernal and unfortunately no one here can read them.
 So I'll never know what they were trying to do.
 But at least we stopped them.
 * Sir Jenny's wounds have become infected.
 She's dying and there is nothing I can do about it.
+What little medicine we have can not cure it so I have administered som sleeping draught to help ease the pain.
 * Sir Jenny has surcome.
 We've laid her body next to Sir Kenath, but I noticed something strange.
 His armour has been tampered with.
 Did someone move him?
 Take something off the body?
 * The first child has died.
 Wenal is inconsolable.
 She is blaming herself for not giving up her rations.
 We stored the body in one of the unused rooms.
 * Nena has found some meat.
 Rats apparently, but that's enough to give people some hope.